-Capacity market participants scheduling a system backed capacity import are required to use one of the following boundary entity resources:
+Capacity market participants scheduling a system-backed capacity import are required to use one of the boundary entity resources listed in Table E-1: Boundary Entity Resources, that includes the identifier "SBACK" in its boundary entity resource name (e.g., PQ.OUTAOUAIS.SOURCE.SBACK).

-- MB.WHITESHEL.SOURCE.SBACK.01 - PQ.OUTAOUAIS.SOURCE.SBACK.01.

-Capacity market participants scheduling a generator-backed capacity import are required to use one of the following boundary entity resources:
+Capacity market participants scheduling a generator-backed capacity import are required to use one of the boundary entity resources listed in Table E-1: Boundary Entity Resources, that includes the identifier "GBACK" in its boundary entity resource name (e.g., NY.ROSETON.SOURCE.GBACK).

-- NY.ROSETON.SOURCE.GBACK.01 - PQ.MACLAREN.SOURCE.GBACK.01

-Due to scheduling restrictions12 imposed by the IESO, market participants scheduling imports on the Beauharnois interface are required to use only the boundary entity resources PQ.BEAUHARNOIS.SOURCE.01-10.
+Due to scheduling restrictions 12 imposed by the IESO, market participants scheduling imports on the Beauharnois interface are required to use only the boundary entity resources PQ.BEAUHARNOIS.SOURCE.01-10.